calebelee05/CS180-Lab23-Team1-Project/README.md

     - ServerInterface: Defines the methods that the `Server` class implements.

 ## ServerInterface.java
-    -  Defines the methods that the `Server` class implements.
+    -  Defines the methods that the `Server` class implements; 'Server' class has no public non-static methods that are not inherited from other interfaces, so this interface is intentionally left empty.

 ## Communicator.java
     Fields